smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Behavior Of Nulls/readme.md

 ---------------------------------------------------------
 **CONCAT Implicit Data Type Conversion**

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This feature of `CONCAT` is especially helpful when you want to join to a table on multiple fields (with multiple data types) where NULL markers and empty strings are not used consistently in the tables, as shown below.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This feature of `CONCAT` is especially helpful when you want to join a table on multiple fields (with multiple data types) where NULL markers and empty strings are not used consistently in the tables, as shown below.
 You can include fields with different data types into the `CONCAT` function as this function performs an implicit data type conversion.

 ```sql
 WITH